mdditt2000/kubernetes-1-19/cis 2.7/typelb/README.md

-# F5 IngressLink using ClusterIP User Guide
+# Simplifying Kubernestes Ingress using F5 Technologies

-The F5 IngressLink is addressing modern app delivery at scale/large.
-IngressLink is a resource definition defined between BIG-IP and Nginx using F5 Container Ingress Service and Nginx Ingress Service.
-The purpose of this user guide is to documented and simply the configuration and steps required to configure Ingresslink
+The purpose of this user guide is to demonstrate the Kubernetes Ingress Solution using F5 BIG-IP and NGINX better together technologies.
+The document also simplifies the solution by providing examples and guidance.

-F5 IngressLink is the first true integration between BIG-IP and NGINX technologies.
-F5 IngressLink was built to support customers with modern, container application workloads that use both BIG-IP Container Ingress Services and NGINX Ingress Controller for Kubernetes.
+F5 Ingress solution provides customers with modern, container application workloads that use both BIG-IP Container Ingress Services and NGINX Ingress Controller for Kubernetes.
 It’s an elegant control plane solution that offers a unified method of working with both technologies from a single interface—offering the best of BIG-IP and NGINX and fostering better collaboration across NetOps and DevOps teams.
 The diagram below demonstrates this use-case.

-This architecture diagram demonstrates the IngressLink solution
+This architecture diagram demonstrates the simplified Kubernetes Ingress solution

 ![architecture](https://github.com/mdditt2000/k8s-bigip-ctlr/blob/main/user_guides/ingresslink/clusterip/diagram/2021-03-01_15-41-39.png)